 You're checking your vehicle’s tyres before starting a long motorway journey.
 What check should be made on each tyre?

 Question 37 of 50

-What should you do before getting out of your bus?
+What must you do before leaving your bus?

 Question 38 of 50

 You're turning right at a T-junction.
 What should you do when your view to the right and left is blocked by parked vehicles?

 Lean forward to get a better view without crossing the 'give way' lines

 Edge out until you are about 1 metre (3 feet 3 inches) over the 'give way' lines